hirasso/wp-sync-deploy/README.md

 So when you are starting, you will need to

-- Perform the first deployment manually
+- Perform the first deployment manually (or via the command `upload.sh`)
 - Add an empty file `.allow-deployment` to your remote web root
 - Make sure that your local and remote server are set to use the same PHP version